 Puberty is a difficult time for everyone.
-Some, however, have it worse than others.
+Some, however, have bigger issues than zits and embarrassing cracks in their voices.
 Jonny spent the first few years of his life living as a girl.
-Until the age of 11, when he suddenly grew a penis.
+Then, at the age of 11, he suddenly grew a penis.

-Jonny is one of a small group of people in the Dominican Republic known as 'guevedoces', who are born looking like girls but grow up to become men.
-He was recently featured in the BBC Three documentary series Countdown to Life , which explores the way in which our time in the womb impacts our lives.
-I spoke to the show's presenter, Dr. Michael Mosley, about his experience with the guevedoces and what he learnt while making the series.
+Jonny is one of a small group of people in the Dominican Republic known as guevedoces, who appear to be female at birth but grow up to become male.
+He was recently featured in the BBC Two documentary series Countdown to Life , which explores the way in which our time in the womb impacts our lives.
+I spoke to the show's presenter, Dr. Michael Mosley, about his experience with the guevedoces and what he learned while making the series.

 VICE: Hi, Michael.
 Where did you get the idea for this series?

 Dr. Michael Mosley: The first nine months of life is largely unexplored territory.
 Until recently, it's been quite difficult to explore but modern technology means we can visualize things much better and have a deeper understanding of what's going on.
 We thought it would be interesting to dive into that slightly mysterious time and look at what happens, as well as what can go wrong.
 It's just nine months but the things that happen then will play out for the next 30, 40, 50 years.

 How did you first hear about the guevedoces?

 I actually came across them when I was at medical school in the 1980s.
 The guevedoces were first identified by a researcher from Cornell in the 1970s.
 I remember hearing a talk and thinking, That is amazing!
 Can it possibly be true?
 I fancied the idea of making a documentary but never found a reason.
 For this series I said, "We have to do it."
 It's such a fascinating story.

 Does this phenomenon only occur in the Dominican Republic?